 Interested in checking out our Passive DNS capability?
 Contact us today for a demo or free trial for Cisco Umbrella Investigate.

 If you are currently an Investigate customer, you already have access to our enhanced Passive DNS today.
-You will get up to 16x more pDNS historical data data with no required action.
+You will get up to 16x more pDNS historical data with no required action.
 Cisco Threat Response users who have an Investigate API license will be able to view pDNS data directly in the Threat Response dashboard.